 - Covers wide range of types of accounting processes.

 - Does not have built-in tools for past-due invoices.

 - Some reviews note setup may be time-consuming.

-Acumatica Cloud ERP offers a wide range of financial management and accounting features for enterprises, including those with multiple entities.
+Acumatica Cloud ERP’s corporate accounting software offers a wide range of financial management and accounting features for enterprises, including multi-entity enterprises.
 Using Acumatica Cloud ERP, enterprises can centralize their financial data and processes across offices and subsidiaries.

 In addition to multi-entity accounting, Acumatica provides project-specific accounting, enabling teams to manage billing, budgeting and other elements for individual business initiatives.

 Acumatica users have access to a wide range of accounting tools, including accounts receivable and payable, currency management, tax management, time management and enterprise payroll management.

 - Support for multi-entity and intercompany accounting.